kadylove/documentation/content/applications/finance/payment_providers.rst

     directly. :doc:`Click here <../finance/accounting/receivables/customer_payments/batch_sdd>` for
     more information about this payment method.

-.. _payment_acquirers/features:
+.. _payment_providers/features:

 Additional features
 ===================

-Some payment acquirers support additional features for the payment flow.
-Refer to the :ref:`table above <payment_acquirers/online_acquirers>` to check if your payment acquirer supports these features.
+Some payment providers support additional features for the payment flow.
+Refer to the :ref:`table above <payment_providers/online_providers>` to check if your payment provider supports these features.

-.. _payment_acquirers/features/tokenization:
+.. _payment_providers/features/tokenization:

 Save cards for later
 --------------------

-If your payment acquirer supports this feature, customers can choose to save their card details as a **payment token** in Odoo.
+If your payment provider supports this feature, customers can choose to save their card details as a **payment token** in Odoo.
 When they do, they will not have to enter their card details again when making a subsequent payment.
 This is particularly useful for the eCommerce conversion rate and for subscriptions that use recurring payments.

-Enable this feature by navigating to the :guilabel:`Configuration` tab from your payment acquirer and by ticking the :guilabel:`Allow Saving Payment Methods` checkbox.
+Enable this feature by navigating to the :guilabel:`Configuration` tab from your payment provider and by ticking the :guilabel:`Allow Saving Payment Methods` checkbox.

 .. note::
    You remain fully PCI-compliant when you enable this feature because Odoo does not store the card details directly.
-Instead, it creates a payment token that only holds a reference to the card details stored on the payment acquirer's server.
+Instead, it creates a payment token that only holds a reference to the card details stored on the payment provider's server.

-.. _payment_acquirers/features/manual_capture:
+.. _payment_providers/features/manual_capture:

 Manual capture
 --------------

-If your payment acquirer supports this feature, you can authorize and capture payments in two steps instead of one.
+If your payment provider supports this feature, you can authorize and capture payments in two steps instead of one.
 When you authorize a payment, the funds are reserved on the customer's payment method but they are not immediately charged.
 The charge is only made when you manually capture the payment later on.
 You can also void the authorization to release the reserved funds; this is